 Students who are not citizens of the United States of America may be admitted to any program if they meet Cleary's admission requirements.
 All international students will be required to take classes on ground at one of our campus locations.
 Undergraduate students are allowed to work only on campus.

-The MBA Global Management or in the MBA Health Care Leadership programs have curricular practical training (CPT) built into the program.
-International students enrolled in either program are expected to find jobs related to their field of study with corporate partners.
+The MBA programs have curricular practical training (CPT) built into the program.
+International students enrolled in the MBA program are expected to find jobs related to their field of study with corporate partners.